| PREPARING TO BE NERDY WHERE NERDY CAN BE COOL

 work that involves a lot of human interaction—or other sensory stimulation—can

+be quite tiring.
 Even ordinary students can benefit tremendously

 from training for meetings with potential employers and going through